martina-lavanya/fastder/notes/overview.md

 # 17.9.25 TODOs for next time

-1. check metadata of brain samples and choose a few with similar groups (age, sex, brain region)
+1. check metadata of brain samples and choose a few with similar groups (age, sex, brain region) --DONE

-2. check for library size and normalize (perhaps do this in python?), select chr19
+2. check for library size and normalize (perhaps do this in python?), select chr19 --DONE

-3. choose some samples and compute their average expression
+3. choose some samples and compute their average expression --DONE

-4. then implement a sliding window that iterates over chromosome 19 and tries to find differentially expressed regions use a cutoff of 5 reads for now
+4. then implement a sliding window that iterates over chromosome 19 and tries to find differentially expressed regions use a cutoff of 5 reads for now --CURRENTLY WORKING ON THIS

 5. compare to visualization or genome uscs browser to validate results? or directly map them to annotations?